 Funding for capital expansion and operation are continuing challenges.
 The SWVHEC received \$1.835 million in General Obligation Bond funds in FY07 for a 6,200 square foot addition and \$1.4 million from the Virginia Tobacco Commission to complete the project.
+This project will be completed in late 2009.

 Long range, additional space is needed to expand academic programming and to add a research wing to the existing building.
 The Center received a \$400,000 planning grant from the Virginia Tobacco Commission to study the feasibility of a research facility of approximately 35,000 square feet to house energy research in coal, natural gas, and carbon sequestration.
 Included in the plan are labs for health sciences programs in nursing, nurse anesthesia, and physical therapy.
 As a result of the study, the SWVHEC received an \$8 million grant from the Virginia Tobacco Commission to construct an R&D Center.
+The focus of the TIC grant will be to construct labs, for additional classroom space, the Center will require funding from the state and other sources.